sxu11/Data_Science/unofficial_google_data_science/README.md

 Question: How to prevent potential contamination (or inconsistent treatment exposure) of samples due to network effects?

 ![Alt text](images/Sangho3.png?raw=true "Optional Title")
-Did:
+- Did:
-- describe the unique challenges in designing experiments on developers working on GCP.
+    - unique challenges in designing experiments on developers working on GCP.
     - use simulation to show how proper selection of the randomization unit can avoid estimation bias.

-Difference of GCP compared to other social networks:
+- Difference of GCP compared to other social networks:
     - A few large connected networks versus many connected components:
-    - Methodologies for experimenting on users in social networks focus on ways to partition the overall graph into subgraphs
+        - Social networks: need partition the overall graph into subgraphs
-    -  In GCP, there are many small connected components because our customers want to manage their own privacy and security in their projects, and do not want to share access with third parties.
+        - In GCP, many small connected components (our customers want to manage their own privacy and security in their projects, and do not want to share access with third parties).

+- Unit of experiment: Component (a user can be associated with exactly one component)

 - Spillover effects versus contamination
     - Experiments in social networks must care about "spillover" or influence effects from peers.
-    - In our case, avoiding confusion is more important than estimating indirect treatment effects.
-For example, imagine the confusion resulting from two users who work on a shared project but see two different versions.
+    - In our case, avoiding confusion is more important than estimating indirect treatment effects. e.g. two users who work on a shared project but see two different versions.
+        - Same user, same exposure
+        - Same proj, same exposure

 - Method
     - Build user graphs